adamforbes92/OpenHaldex-T4/README.md

 >Pinout & functionality remains the same for ALL generations of enclosure.

 ### Nice to Haves
-The board supports Haldex output via.
+The board supports broadcasting the Haldex output via.
 CAN - which allows pairing with the FIS controller to capture (and received) current and new modes.

 Flashing LED if there is an issue with writing CAN messages.